-Dr. Micah Altman is Director of Research and Head/Scientist, Program on Information Science for the MIT Libraries, at the Massachusetts Institute of Technology.
+Dr. Micah Altman is Director of Research for the Center for Research on Equitable and Open Scholarship (CREOS), and Head/Scientist, Program on Information Science for the MIT Libraries, at the Massachusetts Institute of Technology.
 Previously Dr. Altman served as a Non-Resident Senior Fellow at The Brookings Institution, and at Harvard University as the Associate Director of the Harvard-MIT Data Center, Archival Director of the Henry A. Murray Archive, and Senior Research Scientist in the Institute for Quantitative Social Sciences.

 Richard "Rick" Landau holds a Masters (ABD) in statistics from Princeton, and has had long and varied experience with many types and many aspects of computer systems, computer languages, networks, and architectures.